Musk says Twitter will limit how many tweets users can read

 The social media platform had previously taken a number of steps to win back advertisers who left Twitter under Musk's ownership and to boost subscription revenue by making verification check marks a part of the Twitter Blue program.

-(Reporting by Anirudh Saligrama in Bengaluru; editing by Diane Craft and David Gregorio)
+(Reporting by Anirudh Saligrama in Bengaluru; editing by Diane Craft, David Gregorio and Daniel Wallis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.